jacquiewitte/capstone-landslides-soilmoisture/README.md

   <li>Code presented here is helpful to those who want to know how to read/extract soil moisture parameters measured from NASA, USGS, and ESA satellites.

-  <li>The workflow should perform with any state who's landslide data is archived in the GLC.
+  <li>The workflow should perform with any state who's landslide data is archived in the NASA Global Landslide Catalog (GLC).
 </ul>

 <H2>Python Packages Used</H2>The following are python packages currently used to run the current list of jupyter notbooks in this repository.